“If anything would get there, Tyseley would. She always had a habit of getting to where she was supposed to be – come hell or high water.”

-Tyseley is our home and mode of transport for most of the summer months.
+Tyseley is our home and mode of transport for most of the summer months (not a floating venue, as some initially think).
 She’s a star in her own right, so we’ve dedicated this page to her.

 Tyseley is powered by a wonderful Russell Newbery engine.
 Have a listen by pressing play below.

 Tyseley is a Town Class narrowboat, a large Northwich, 71’10” long by 6’11” wide, built in 1936 by Yarwoods of Northwich as part of the Grand Union Canal Carrying Company’s fleet.
 On nationalisation, she passed to British Waterways, finishing her commercial days on the cement run from Long Itchington to Camp Hill.

 Alan and Margaret Brooks took over Tyseley from Alan’s parents when they left the ‘cut’ in 1947.
 The Brooks family ran Tyseley in all from 1937 – 1954, firstly for the GUCCC and latterly for British Waterways, when Alan and Margaret went on the land in a little canalside cottage at Buckby.
 They continued to follow the fortunes of Tyseley right up to their deaths.

 Other boatmen that we know of to have had Tyseley either as a permanent boat or a ‘change boat’ between 1954 and 1961, the end of her BW days, were: Noel and Rene James, Johnny Tonks, John Henry Mees, Alf Reading, Billy Clews, Tom Smith, Mark Harrison, Chris Jones and Harry Bourne.
 Tyseley’s butties included Uttoxeter, Achilles, Bordesley, Brighton and Barnes.